ancklo/ChaosMagPy/INSTALLATION.rst

     >>> pip install cdflib

-3. Finally install chaosmagpy-x.x (replace 'x' with version) from the archive:
+3. Finally install ChaosMagPy either with pip:

+    >>> pip install chaosmagpy

+    or, if you downloaded the package files, with:

 	>>> pip install chaosmagpy-x.x.tar.gz

+    replacing `x` with the correct version.